 The 1911 census shows that he and his family lived in the High Street.
 Charles aged 42 was married with two children and working as a printer and stationer.
 Raymond and Ivy were at school.
 Janet Bryant aged 20 lived with the household and was an assistant in the shop.
 In that Census his wife Flora was visiting family in Newbury, Berkshire.
 She was staying with Jesse Burnell and his wife Rachel on their farm.

 Charles Eddington appears in the 1913 electoral register but not in the 1914 or later Prewett’s Street Directories.
 The school records of the Council Upper School show that Ivy Eddington was enrolled in the school in 1911 but left in 1913.
 The reason given was that the family had left the district.
-They may have gone to live in Wales.
+They seem to have gone to live in Wales.

 Arthur Charles Pitcher – the 1905 Rate Book shows that the house was occupied by Charlie Pitcher – Read more about Charles and Annie Pitcher